Managing Your Own 401(k)? 5 Common Mistakes Made by DIYers

 Mistake #2: Not Saving Enough

 One of the beauties of 401(k) plans is their ability to grow over the years.
-A 35-year-old who contributes $19,000 annually over a 30-year period will have $1.34 million to retire with at age 65, assuming a yearly 5 percent return.
+A 35-year-old who contributes $19,000 annually ($1,583 monthly) over a 30-year period will have $1.32 million to retire with at age 65, assuming a yearly 5 percent return.
+Check out NerdWallet’s Investment Return Calculator to see how your savings could grow.

 But in fact, most Americans aren’t saving enough for retirement.
-The median household savings for retirement is just $70,000.
-Assuming a 4 percent annual withdrawal, $70,000 would provide retirees with $2,800 per year throughout their retirement, or just over $233 per month.
+Research by the Federal Reserve found that the median retirement account balance in the U.S. was just $65,000.
+Assuming a 4 percent annual withdrawal, $65,000 would provide retirees with $2,600 per year throughout their retirement, or just over $216 per month.
 That’s very unlikely to be enough for a comfortable retirement, even factoring in Social Security.

 In addition, of course, not saving enough to receive a maximum match if your employer offers one is leaving money on the table.
 If you make $60,000 per year and you contribute 6 percent, you are saving $3,600 for retirement.
 If your employer offers a 100 percent match, your yearly retirement savings doubles, to $7,200.
 If you don’t participate at all, you’re losing the employer’s potential contribution entirely.